-Great for daytime and nighttime use.
+This option is great for both daytime and nighttime use.
 Appropriate for the treatment of headaches, neck strain, and other conditions.
-Price is reasonable.
+Product is reasonably priced.

 Sizing may be different for this brand than it is for some others.